implse/Sorting_Algorithms/README.md

 - N log(N) time complexity is the lower bound for comparaison based sorting algorithms.

 - We can achieve O(N) running time as far as sorting is concerned with non comparaison based algorithms.(Bucket Sort or Radix Sort)

+## Bubble Sort

+Repeatedly steps through the list to be sorted, compare each pair of adjacent items and swaps them if they are in the wrong order.

+Time Complexity : O(N^2)

+Bubble Sort has worst-case and average complexity both O(N^2).
+It it not a practical sorting algorithm.

+In-place algorithm.